 Walking down Broadway towards Purl Soho, past the glittering flagship stores, it’s hard to imagine that the neighborhood streets were once tiled entirely in cobblestones.
 But turn onto an ankle-twisting street like Mercer or Wooster and we meet the vivid evidence of Soho’s complex past.

 The beauty of New York City’s remaining cobblestones inspired my knubbly, knobbily Cobblestone Scarf.
 I knit it with three of my favorite Purl Soho yarns: rustic Flax Down, soft Alpaca Pure and polished Mulberry Merino.
 Knit in combination, the three yarns bring out the best in each other and create a fascinating texture that looks as if it were built brick by brick.
-You can pick up all three yarns together with Purl Soho’s Cobblestone Scarf Bundle, available in this dark granite colorway or in a light marble one.

 Creating this Cobblestone Scarf is nowhere near as difficult an undertaking as repaving Broome Street.
 Simply knit one row of seed stitch in each of the three yarns.
 No stranding, no tricky slip stitch patterns and no trowels or mortar to speak of.
 It’s stunning and surprising, just like New York City itself! -Gina